RafalPe/gig/README.md

 ## 💡 Key Design Decisions (Why?)

+> **⚠️ Note on Redux:** I am aware that using Redux in a Next.js project is often considered overkill.
+However, I chose to use it here **intentionally** to refresh my knowledge and demonstrate skills.
+In a standard scenario, I would rely primarily on Server State.

 1.  **RTK Query instead of `useEffect`:**
     In the initial phase, data was fetched manually.
 I decided to refactor to RTK Query to eliminate boilerplate, gain automatic caching, and – most importantly – automatic data revalidation (e.g., the group list refreshes itself after a user joins thanks to the Tag system).